MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 2. Open the CSV file with a plain text editor such as Notepad.
 Ensure your CSV file meets the following requirements so it can be successfully imported into Intune:

-- Device information in the CSV file should include: Serial number, Windows product ID, and Hardware hash.
+- Device information in the CSV file should include Serial number, Windows product ID, and Hardware hash.
 You should also include an optional group tag, as specified per guidance in the detailed documentation on Windows Autopilot and Auto-login of Teams Rooms.

 > [!TIP]
-> Do not add an Assigned user column in CSV file as it is unnecessary for deploying a Teams Rooms on Windows device like Surface Hub, and adding it with a blank entry will cause failure during import to Intune.
+> Do not add an Assigned user column in CSV file as it is unnecessary for deploying a Teams Rooms on Windows device like Surface Hub and adding it with a blank entry will cause failure during import to Intune.

 ## Configure Auto-login of Teams Rooms for Autopilot-enrolled Surface Hub devices

-As outlined in the new documentation on Auto-login of Teams Rooms capability, once a Surface Hub device is enrolled in Windows Autopilot, you will see it sync to the Planning >> Autopilot Devices tab in the Teams Rooms Pro Management Portal.
-At that point, you can assign the Resource Account credentials which you intend to be used to automatically log into the Teams Rooms experience on the Hub when it completes the automated end-to-end deployment process.
+As outlined in the new documentation on Auto-login of Teams Rooms capability, once a Surface Hub device is enrolled in Windows Autopilot, it syncs to the **Planning** > **Autopilot Devices** tab in the [Teams Rooms Pro Management Portal](/microsoftteams/rooms/managed-meeting-rooms-portal).
+At that point, you can assign the Resource Account credentials that you intend to be used to automatically log into the Teams Rooms experience on the Hub when it completes the automated end-to-end deployment process.

-After that final bit of configuration is complete, you are ready to first-time power on the Surface Hub device (in the case of a new Surface Hub 3 or Surface Hub 2S upgraded with a new Surface Hub 3 Pack compute cartridge), or initiate the migration process for a Surface Hub 2S being software-migrated to the Teams Rooms on Windows platform.
-If everything has been set up and configured properly, and the device is internet-connected, it should begin seamlessly deploying itself starting from the beginning of Windows OOBE.
-It will end its automated deployment with the Welcome screen of the Teams Rooms application loaded and ready to join meetings.
+After that final phase of configuration is complete, you're ready to power on the Surface Hub device for the first time or initiate the migration process for a Surface Hub 2S being software-migrated to the Teams Rooms on Windows platform.

+If everything is set up and configured correctly, and the device is internet-connected, it should begin seamlessly deploying itself starting from the beginning of Windows OOBE.
+It ends its automated deployment with the Welcome screen of the Teams Rooms application loaded and ready to join meetings.

 ## Learn more